Monstertrack alleycat

+Racers and organizers of the Monster Track annual alleycat race in New York City.
+Pictured (L-R)ː Kurt Boone, JC Ramirez, Alfred Bobe, Chris Thormann.

-Monstertrack is an illegal alleycat race originally held in New York City in 2000.
-The race was conceived by a bicycle messenger known as 'Snake'.
-The race is exclusively for riders on brakeless fixed-gear bicycles.
+Monstertrack (also Monster Track) is an alleycat race held annually in New York City.
+The race is exclusively for riders on brakeless, fixed-gear bicycles.
 The event gained popularity along with that of the use of track and fixed-gear bicycles on urban streets in the 2000s.

+History of Monstertrack

+Monstertrack started in the early 2000s and takes place annually in mid-March.
+The first Monstertrack was conceived by a messenger known as "Snake."

 Carlos "Diablo" and Victor Ouma "Freeway" worked as bike couriers, but took on roles of race organizers, and also participated in alleycat races.
 The pair made the alleycat scene in New York more popular by using the internet to spread the word about bike racing in New York.
-Monstertrack is billed as the largest alleycat in the U.S., attracting scofflaws from Europe and Japan.
+Monstertrack is billed as the largest alleycat in the U.S., attracting racers from Europe and Japan.